SompongSoftwareEnterprise/GMO/use-cases/uc203-send-email-after-registration.md

 Postconditions
 --------------
-System sends an email about registration info to the userís email
+System sends an email about registration info to the user‚Äôs email

 Basic Flow
 ----------
 1. Customer or Agency fill all the information.
-2. Customer or Agency click ìConfirmî button.
+2. Customer or Agency click ‚ÄúConfirm‚Äù button.
 3. System presents the complete registration page.